 Join us at the Capitol for Preservation Day!
 Friday, September 23, 2016, from 10 a.m. to 3 p.m.
 FREE and open to the public.

 Monday through Saturday – 1 p.m., 50-minute guided tour exploring the Capitol building and grounds, weather permitting.
 Meet outside of the Visitor Center near the bottom north ramp to the entrance.
 No reservations or passes required.

 30 minute guided tour.
 Italian-born artist Constantino Brumidi decorated the Senate wing of the Capitol using classical designs and American themes to emphasize the dignity and importance of Congress.
 This tour is offered Monday through Friday at 11 a.m. and 2 p.m.
 Get passes for this tour at one of the Information Desks on the lower level of the Visitor Center.

-Monday through Friday 1 p.m., learn about four ordinary people who took on the role of freedom fighter and changed the course of civil rights history for generations of Americans.
+Monday through Friday 1 p.m., 60-minute program describing four ordinary people who took on the role of freedom fighter and changed the course of civil rights history for generations of Americans.
 No reservations needed.
 Get pass at Information Desk.

 Find out how to visit the visitor galleries of the House of Representatives and the Senate.
 This short program is offered at noon, Monday through Friday.
 No passes or reservations are needed.
 Inquire at Exhibition Hall.